Rosa Inchausti, Diversity Director, CCDP

 Ginny Belousek is the Sr. Diversity Specialist for the City of Tempe.
 She has been employed with Tempe for over 30 years, and has worked in the Tempe Public Library, Community Services Administration, Parks and Recreation, and Diversity.
 Ginny has a Bachelor of Interdisciplinary Studies degree from Arizona State University.
 Ginny also received her certification as a Diversity Professional from Cornell University.
 Ginny's main job function is to plan and coordinate all activities related to Diversity events and programming.
 Among some of the events and programs she is responsible for producing are the Tempe Tardeada, the MLK Diversity Awards Banquet, the Regional Unity Walk, the Diversity Dialogue Programs, the Mentoring Program, The Cesar Chavez Coloring Contest, and the"Who's Your Neighbor" brown bag luncheons.
 Ginny serves as a Safe Haven for employees, staffs the Tardeada Advisory Board, and is a facilitator for Inclusion Training.

-Karl Stephens, ADA Compliance Specialist
+Peter Fischer, ADA Compliance Specialist

 Dee Hodson, Diversity Office Assistant